Moonlilia/Journey-by-Moonlight/README.md

  4. **Tumblr**
        - <a href="https://feeling-artsick.tumblr.com/post/621000027918270464/i-made-a-replacement-for-orc-teeth-for-a-new">Orc Teeth Replacement</a> - Gives proper-looking teeth textures to Orcs, a race often overlooked
        - <a href="https://skyrimfuckery.tumblr.com/">Adventurer's Wardrobe</a> - Incredible armor that looks *protective* and beautiful
+       		- *Not included in the release as it isn't whitelisted for Wabbajack, but it's recommended and is an easy addition*
        - <a href="https://skyrimfuckery.tumblr.com/">Brigandine Redux Armor Pack</a> - Again, amazing armor.
 Adds plenty of new options
+       		- *Not included in the release as it isn't whitelisted for Wabbajack, but it's recommended and is an easy addition*
        - <a href="https://skyrimfuckery.tumblr.com/">Lorisian Armor</a> - Yet again, fantastic quality and comes with a quest
+       		- *Not included in the release as it isn't whitelisted for Wabbajack, but it's recommended and is an easy addition*

  5. **Github**
        - <a href="https://github.com/ArranzCNL/ImprovedCameraSE/releases">Improved Camera</a> - The best first-person camera overhaul available.
 Great customization as well